 But it doesn't always have to be that way.
-There are many healthy foods you can purchase that will also save you money on each trip to the grocery.
+There are many healthy and affordable foods you can purchase that will also save you money on each trip to the grocery.

-In this post, I'll explore the cheapest foods you can buy and other ways you can save money at the grocery.
+In this post, I'll explore the cheapest foods you can buy, some cheap meals ideas, and other ways you can save money at the grocery.
 Let's get started!

 Spices are probably the most useful culinary thing you can have in your kitchen.
 The blend of right spices can make even the simplest dish taste complex and exquisite.
 Even if you are just eating buttered noodles, some oregano, chili powder, garlic powder, and maybe some rosemary can add some great flavor for virtually no extra cost.
 Spices can make cheap foods to buy much more appetizing than they would be otherwise.